+Wondering how you can visit a gold mine for free in Johannesburg, South Africa?
 Johannesburg is known as the gold capital of the world.
 Buried below the surface of this vibrant South African city is the world’s largest and richest gold reef.
 When gold was discovered here just 130 years ago, so many mines sprung up in and around Johannesburg in the rush for gold.
 Whilst nowadays it is not possible for the general public to visit gold mines that are still operational, you can visit several of the old mines that are no longer in use.
-There are several tours you can take, or you can visit one of the mines for free by yourself as I will explain below!
+There are several tours in Johannesburg you can take, or you can visit one gold mine for free by yourself as I will explain below!

 The city of Johannesburg was established as a result of the gold rush: it went from literally nothing to a town of several thousands within a matter of weeks when gold was discovered here in 1886.
 Jo’burg, as it is more affectionately known, grew and flourished as a result of the gold mines as people flocked here from everywhere in search of gold.
 And the mining continues to this day – the gold reef is 120 kilometres long and seemingly bottomless: these are some of the deepest gold mines in the world, with one of them (Mponeng Gold Mine) going as deep as 4km underground!

 Ferreira Mine Stope

 Ferreira Mine Stope was one of the first gold mines built in Johannesburg.
 Ignatius Philip Ferreira joined the gold and diamond rushes in the 1870s.
 In 1886 he set up camp near the present day Jo’burg Magistrates Courts.
 He discovered gold, set up the mine and The Ferreira Gold Mining Company was established.
 However less than 25 years later it went into liquidation as outcrop mining overtook deep level mining (there was 2 types of mining: surface and sub-surface) and over the years the mine got completely forgotten about.